pekelund-dev/codex-test/README.md

    > ℹ️ Google sign-in is enabled by activating the `oauth` Spring profile.
 When these variables are present the helper scripts
    > automatically append `oauth` to `SPRING_PROFILES_ACTIVE`.
 For manual runs add `SPRING_PROFILES_ACTIVE=local,oauth` (or
    > `prod,oauth` in production).

+   The `scripts/deploy_cloud_run.sh` helper builds a timestamped container image and deletes older revisions so Artifact Registry only keeps the most recent web application build.

 3. Configure Firestore if you want to enable user self-registration (see [Firestore configuration](#firestore-configuration)).
 4. (Optional) Configure Google Cloud Storage to enable the receipts upload page (see